-Everything about Clos des Papes, Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Clos des Papes, Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Clos des Papes History, Overview

 Clos des Papes (Paul Avril) has a long history in the region thanks to the first Paul Avril.
 Avril was born in 1873 and passed away after 91 great years in the appellation.
 In fact, Avril was one of the key people responsible for the official birth of the Chateauneuf du Pape appellation.
 Avril began producing and selling Clos des Papes all the way back in 1896.

 However, the Avril family has a much longer history in Chateauneuf du Pape that can be traced back to the 18th century.
 During the second half of the 1700’s historical records show references to members of the Avril family having acted as treasurers and municipal consuls.

 Clos des Papes was one of the first estates in Chateauneuf du Pape, as well as in all of the Rhone Valley to produce, bottle and sell their own wine.
 Their first wine bearing the Clos des Papes label was released in 1896!

 The second Paul Avril joined Clos des Papes in 1963.
 He passed away in 2009.

 Clos des Papes The Modern Age